JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-11-01-November-2025-Goals.md

 - ICRS panel moderating
 - Airbrushing 6 samples with Julia

+### 20251120

+- Meeting with Nick and Colin
+- Phys datasheets organization

-to do 11/18
+to do

-- read zoe LCM paper discussion
 - Remove BLAST stuff from Ptua genome -- blast currently running
 - remind hollie to read AST 2021
 - 3'UTR analysis for ahya
 - homology stuff for sperm -- functional
+- tRNA analysis for sperm -- email nick for scripts
+- make metadata sheets for phys data
 - post translator reef bite articles